Types of Paraphrasing

 Paraphrasing by Synonyms: "She is a highly skilled vocalist."

 In each of these examples, the original text has been rephrased by replacing the keywords with synonyms.
-For all types of paraphrasing, it is important to cite the sources to avoid plagiarism.
+For all types of paraphrasing, it is important to first check plagiarism and cite the sources to avoid plagiarism.